bahtiyartan/troia/docs/74VectorDB.rst

 Deleting Collections
 ====================

-To delete an existing collection, the method name must be DELETECOLLECTION.
+To delete an existing collection, the action name must be DELETECOLLECTION.
 Here is the sample command.
 Of course you must have a db connection before running VECTORDBACTION command like the examples above.

 ::